 - Medicaid (for the state the student is studying and/or participating in clinical experiences)

-Specific coverage details of the 2019-2020 MCCMS student health plan will be available closer to July, but here are a few highlights as you start to consider your options:
+Specific coverage details of the 2019-2020 MCCMS student health plan will be available closer to July, but these are a few highlights as you start to consider your options:

-- Student cost for individual insurance premiums is estimated at $1200/year; remaining premium cost is subsidized by MCCMS
+- Student cost for individual insurance premiums is estimated at $1,200/year.
+The remaining premium cost is subsidized by MCCMS.

-- Students eligible for Federal Financial Aid: aid can be accessed to cover premium expenses
+- For students eligible for federal financial aid, that aid can be accessed to cover premium expenses.